 - I never entered into a contract with that company for the goods or services they claim

 There may well be others that are fact-specific, but you get the idea.
 Sometimes the defense is a little more complicated.
 For example, in this economy many creditors are selling their receivables to debt buyers called "factors."
 This often happens when the debt is old, even past the statute of limitations.
 If the creditor is one of these debt buyers, you might also raise defenses like:

 In addition, since the debt buyer is not the creditor, they often do not have the evidence necessary to prove their case if you challenged them in court.
 These are valid defenses to old or factored debt that you should consider.

 So What Do I Do?

 A motion to "vacate" a judgment and file an answer disputing the debt is not something you should handle yourself.
 If a creditor has a recently entered judgment against you for more than $15,000, and you believe you can meet the burden for reopening the case, you should have an attorney to assist you.

-If you live in Burlington, Camden, Gloucester, Salem or Cumberland County and are looking to hire an attorney to fight for you, please call me at 856-432-4113 or contact me through this site to schedule an appointment in my Woodbury office to review your case.
+If you live in Burlington, Camden, Gloucester, Salem or Cumberland County, are looking to hire an attorney to fight for you, and are ready to take action, then just click this link to schedule a call with me to discuss your case.
 You deserve your day in court.

 Want more information on how to fight back with your creditors?
 Then download my free book, The Biggest Secrets Your Creditors Don't Want You to Know.
 Become empowered and protect your rights!
 Are you a visual learner rather than a reader?
 Do you enjoy watching YouTube to learn new things?
 Then check out my 3-part video series on how creditors use lawsuits in New Jersey to collect debts.
 Just click here for more information on how to get the links!